AnouarElKihal/splash/README.md

 # SPLASH
 This project provides a simplified interface for fetching images using the UNSPLASH API.
 Unsplash is a platform that offers high-quality, freely usable images.
-With this API integration, you can easily retrieve images based on the user input
+With this API integration, you can easily retrieve images based on the user input.

 ## Getting Started
 1. Create an Unsplash developer account by visiting [Unsplash Developer](https://unsplash.com/developers).